iKeenRosal/eth/README.md

 Create a table with a list of publisher information and reference the primary id as a foreign key within Games table
 </li>
 <li>
 Alter Games table so that it has column for user_id (the user who inputted the game if applicable), publisher_id (foreign key from Publisher table), created date, modified date, status (if active or inactive), image_id (if the game has a image representation), description..
 This table can totally change as requirements become more detailed.
 There can even be more supporting tables that can be created the this can scale fairly large.
+Games can also have a category which will add another table "Category"
 </li>
 <li>
 Create a table with a list of image information and use its primary key on the Games table